This monthly compound interest calculator figures the...show more instructions

 - Compound interest works well with investments but can be very dangerous if applied to your loan.

 - Compounding is more effective if your investment is compounded monthly or quarterly instead of annually.
-If you are taking a loan, annual compounding is better.
+When you're the borrower then annual compounding is better.
+When you're the lender then daily compounding is better.
 Remember, compounding can work for you or against you depending on the situation.

 - Compound interest grows faster than you think.
 The more money you add to your investment accounts and the longer you invest, the more interest you will earn.